andrei-migunov/andrei-migunov.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Andrei - welcome to my site.
 I'm originally from Riga, Latvia and have been in the U.S. for most of my life.
-I received my Ph.D. in Computer Science from Iowa State University, and started teaching at Drake University just an hour South of ISU.
+I received my Ph.D. in Computer Science from Iowa State University in 2022, and shortly thereafter started teaching at Drake University in Des Moines, Iowa.

 I love my wife, my family, and my friends.
 I'm grateful to be able to spend my time doing mathematics and teaching the many brilliant and hard-working students I get to meet at Drake.